jrmsjorgesilva/-...Rest-Client...---Backend-API-Rest-Client-For-Study/docs/tasks.md

 ## - [] 404 not found page
 ## - [] Encryption and security
 ## - [] Authentication
+## - [] Verify if the data already exists in the database on the POST method
 ## - []